In this guide

 - Data limit - Some cheap packages have a monthly data limit.

 - Free gifts and discounts - Free gifts and vouchers can add extra value.
 Look out for discounted pricing too, but make sure to check the cost after the discount.

 Click ‘Go’ next to the deal you want to start the process, and follow the instructions on the provider’s site to sign-up.
 The new provider will handle the switch, and should keep you informed of progress.
 Switching typically takes 14 days, but can be longer if the provider is busy or you need an engineer to carry out work.
 On the day of the switchover you will experience a short period of disruption, but this does not usually last long.

 Switching broadband to and from Virgin Media

-Switching between Virgin Media and an ISP using a BT phone line (for example TalkTalk, Sky, EE, or BT itself) is a little different because Virgin has its own network which operates separately from other providers.
+Switching between Virgin Media and an ISP using an Openreach (BT) phone line (for example TalkTalk, Sky, EE, or BT itself) is a little different because Virgin has its own network which operates separately from other providers.